Mike Flanagan (filmmaker): Influences

-Flanagan's favorite films are Casablanca and Jaws, although he considers the films that influenced him the most to be The Haunting, The Changeling, The Shining and The Exorcist; The Haunting was notably based on the same novel as Flanagan's series The Haunting of Hill House, while he would direct Doctor Sleep, a direct sequel to The Shining.
+Flanagan's favorite films are All That Jazz, Lawrence of Arabia, Casablanca and Jaws, although he considers the films that influenced him the most to be The Haunting, The Changeling, The Shining and The Exorcist; The Haunting was notably based on the same novel as Flanagan's series The Haunting of Hill House, while he would direct Doctor Sleep, a direct sequel to The Shining, and The Exorcist: Martyrs, a sequel to The Exorcist.

 Flanagan spent years studying various religions, later describing Midnight Mass as a passion project that was "deeply personal" and dealt intimately with his Catholic upbringing and his eventual atheism, as well as his sobriety.

 A lifelong fan of Stephen King, who would go on to strongly praise Flanagan's work, Flanagan finds King "extraordinarily difficult to adapt": "His attention to character development, to humanity, and to narrative structure are some of his most defining traits, and those are very difficult to translate into a medium that tends to jettison those kinds of nuances in favor of shock, blood, and scares.
 Too many of his adaptations stray too far from what makes his work so special, and they suffer for it.
 But at the heart of his work is a conversation about the human condition, about flawed people in extraordinary situations, and about the darker corners of our nature."
 Speaking of his first King adaptation, the 2017 film Gerald's Game, whose original novel had long been thought to be unfilmable, he said: "I would joke that it's the only one of his works that could never, ever be made into a movie.
 And I spent the next half of my life thinking about ways to adapt it."
 After King sent him an email praising the film, Flanagan printed it and framed it on his office wall.

 In a 2019 interview, when asked "if a studio came to you tomorrow and said, 'You can pick any book in the world to make a film out of and we'll give you an unlimited budget,' what book would you choose?", Flanagan picked King's The Dark Tower series, stating "I dreamed of spending a decade making those films".
 He mentioned Dan Simmons' Hyperion, Robert R. McCammon's Boy's Life and King's The Stand as other candidates.

 Recognition

 Flanagan's work has attracted praise from figures such as William Friedkin, Stephen King, and Quentin Tarantino for his directing style and lack of reliance on jump scares.
-Ironically, the first episode of his series The Midnight Club (2022) set a new Guinness World Record for the most jump scares in a single episode of television with 21.
+Paradoxically, the first episode of his series The Midnight Club (2022) set a new Guinness World Record for the most jump scares in a single episode of television with 21.
 However, Flanagan stated that this jump-scare sequence was in direct response to studio notes requesting more jump scares, and he designed this 21-scare scene so that the "jump scare(s) would be rendered meaningless."

 In 2025, Flanagan was invited to join the Academy of Motion Picture Arts and Sciences as a member.